 Many growers have given this up because it takes so much time and effort.
-Some only do it on a smaller scale.
+But why are we still doing it?

-Ladies and gentlemen, let me introduce you this special cultivated oud oil: The Warming Sun.
+Ladies and gentlemen, let me introduce you to this aromatic cultivated oud oil: The Warming Sun.

 The material used to distil this Oud is from the wounded Aquilaria Malaccensis trees.
-To create this special agarwood, workers penetrate "red hot iron rods" to the tree.
-Once the temperature decrease, he pulls the rod out and let the tree does the rest: natural agarwood creation.
+To create this special agarwood, workers penetrate "red hot iron rods" into the tree.
+Once the temperature decreases, he pulls the rod out and lets the tree rest: natural agarwood creation.

 The "strikers" need to know where the safe spot to hit; the trees may die if the spear hit its dead spot.
-Imagine growing the tree for twelve years, and killed it in a strike?
-One tree it might be ok, what is going to happen if ten trees die?
+Imagine growing the tree for twelve years and killed it in a strike?
+One tree might be ok.
+What is going to happen if ten trees die?
 What if a hundred tree die?
 Devastating, of course.

-Not only that, this method, "The Red Hot Iron Technique" does not involve with fungi or any inoculating way.
+Not only that, this method, "The Red Hot Iron Technique", does not involve fungi or any inoculating way.
 It takes a longer time to have agarwood and less yielding than any contemporary method.
 After three years, local farmers saw the tree down, scrapped out the white Oud.

 The primary purpose of this meticulous method is to create an exceptional smell using the forgotten way.
 The Hot Iron Spear method will add "fire" element in the wood chip.
 If oud distiller used these chips to distil, what would happen?

 As soon as you open the bottle, the volatile compound will vapour.
 If you are within an arm range, you can smell the Oud in an instant.

 Take a small dab from a bottle on your wrist or a cotton pad.

 The magic happens at the moment you take a sniff and inhale deeply from either your wrist on a cotton pad.
 A sensational pleasant feeling washes through your nose.
 The accord includes warm woody, a hint of spice and herbaceous, subtle floral.
 After several hours, it dries down to balsamic vanillic ouddy.